polettix/dokku-boot/README.md

 1. Spin up a new VPS somewhere, e.g. [DigitalOcean][].
 I usually choose the latest Debian release.
 You can select the smallest size if you just want to give it a try.
-(And please... set up and use SSH keys, it's 2016 or later!)
+(And please... set up and use SSH keys, it's 2016 or later!).
+Let's say we save the IP address of this VPS in variable `DOKKU_IP`

 2. Log in a shell in the VPS and run:

         curl https://github.com/polettix/dokku-boot/raw/master/dokku-boot.pl \
             | perl

-3. Wait for installation to complete, then go to `http://your-vps-ip/` and complete the setup of [Dokku][].
+3. Wait for installation to complete, then go to `http://$DOKKU_IP/` and complete the setup of [Dokku][].

 # What now?